-Furthermore, following the spirit of the Council of Trent, i.e. 'keeping abreast of the times' a royal pragmática was published on 1 January 1567, which prohibited the practice of Moorish traditions within the kingdom of Granada.
+Furthermore, following the spirit of the Council of Trent, a royal pragmática was published on 1 January 1567, which prohibited the practice of Moorish traditions within the kingdom of Granada.
 Apart from the ban upon the use of Arabic and silk garments, it enforced the destruction of private and public baths.
-As Rawlings rightly observes,
+As Rawlings rightly observes:

 The anniversary of the surrender of Granada was deliberately chosen on which to announce the pragmática, thereby giving pointed offence.
 The age of co-operation between the two cultures had but all pased away.
 The conciliatory approach was about to be replaced by one of hard-line coercion.
+10

-The highly predictable result was the uprising of Granadine Moriscos on Christmas Eve in 1568.
+The result was the uprising of Granadine Moriscos on Christmas Eve in 1568.
 After two years of harsh conflict, the revolt was crushed and in November 1570 over eighty thousand Moriscos were deported in convoy to major cities in the southern part of Castile, including Toledo, Córdoba and Albacete.
-A forced integration procedure was put in motion, yet with very little success.
-The obvious blunder of the assimilation plan merely amplified the dissensions, and after a lengthy process of continuous harassment, a formal decision to expel the Moriscos from Spain was eventually taken by the Council of State on 4 April 1609, a decision enforced by the expulsion of nearly 300 000 Moriscos by the end of March 1611 under Philip III.
-One may well argue that from the viewpoint of Spanish royalty the aim of the entire action was not so much the real integration of the ever-suspicious Spanish Moriscos (since the Catholic rulers and most of the nobility never trusted them), but rather their obliteration, or - at least - their deportation, a contemporary Spanish 'Endlösung' to an increasingly uncomfortable long-time problem.
+When their integration failed and the dissensions intensified, after a lengthy process of continuous harassment, a formal decision to expel the Moriscos from Spain was taken by the Council of State on 4 April 1609, a decision enforced by the expulsion of nearly 300 000 Moriscos by the end of March 1611 under Philip III.
+On a closer level concerning the Spanish royal family, in the same year of 1568 the death of Don Carlos occurred, who was poisoned at his father's (Philip II's) insistence.
+The persecution of Protestants in the sixteenth century by the Spanish Inquisition is a well-researched subject, summarised by Rawlings in a separate chapter.
+Without lengthening this discussion, the sixteenth-century Spain could not be claimed to be a promoter of any cultural or religious tolerance whatsoever.